mrkamin/to-do-list/README.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple steps.

+### Prerequisites

+- Use `git clone` to clone the repository using the HTTPS link into your local machine

+### Setup

+- `cd` into your local repository

+### Install

+- `npm install` - Installs the necessary dependencies

+### Usage

+- Open the index file and enjoy
 ## Authors

 👤 **Author1**